coremaze/Plasma-Writeup/README.md

 ![Error handling](Images/ErrorCatch.png?raw=true)

-Ah, so that error handling function is called if there is a `plasma` exception raised while handling the response.
+Ah, so that error handling function is called if there is a `plasma::IOException` raised while handling the response.

 I started placing breakpoints around to see which function raised the exception, and I found it happening in quite a peculiar function...